zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

   - Showed up without serial number on adb

 ## Miscellaneous
+* Why does it always switch to altitude hold mode?
 * Sometimes QFIL generates a read only filesystem
+  - But reflashing fixes it
 * Update to latest PX4 master
    * Then start upstreaming the code
 * PX4 Autostart service